HDR Candidate Selection

 Where a candidate does not return the acceptance within the required timeframe as indicated in the Letter of Offer to Admission to Candidature, their offer of candidature will lapse.

-The Offer of Admission to Candidature will include requirements set by the Faculty or Chair, RHDC that a candidate must undertake to confirm their candidature.
-Faculties should include any additional requirements on the Faculty section of the HDR Application Form.
-Additional requirements are subject to the approval of the Executive Dean Graduate Studies.
+The Offer of Admission to Candidature will include requirements set by the School or Chair, RHDC that a candidate must undertake to confirm their candidature.
+Schools should include any additional requirements on the School section of the HDR Application Form.
+Additional requirements are subject to the approval of the Dean Graduate Studies.

 The following information should be provided on the Designated Cohort Approval form: